liaoherui/GDmicro/README.md

    !
 Note, the complete demo commands using example datasets can be found in `run_GDmicro_demo.sh`

 ### Use GDmicro to classify disease status for input samples.<BR/>
    2.1.
-Apply GDmicro to predict the health status of your test samples.<BR/>
+Apply GDmicro to classify the disease status of your test samples.<BR/>

    `python GDmicro.py -i <Input_dir> -d <disease> -o <Outputdir>`<BR/>